Updated on: February 3, 2025

 They’re mostly correct.
 Celebrity chefs like Gordon Ramsey are not common and it’s unlikely that a line cook in a diner is going to achieve that level of fame and wealth, no matter how good they are at their job.

 Additionally, many workers from the millennial and zed generations place a premium on the extent to which their jobs give them a sense of meaning and purpose.
-Many do not feel like fixing sandwiches or busing tables makes the world a better place.
+Many do not feel like fixing sandwiches or busing tables makes the world a better place or moves them meaningfully along desired career paths.

 Do not misunderstand.
 You humble author is not suggesting that anybody reading this blog entry is intentionally mistreating or neglecting their employees.
 If you are the sort who would take the time to even read this, you are probably the type of employer who cares about your workforce and does your best to do right by them!
 Indeed, you probably wish you could do a lot more for workers who you recognize are absolutely vital for the success of your restaurant.

 The current restaurant staffing shortage is caused by many factors, many of them outside of your control.
-You and other restaurant workers are simply constrained by certain economic realities.
+You and other restaurant workers are simply constrained by certain economic realities and high labor demands.

 You may have a very talented chef who makes a burger or a plate of pasta that people will go out of their way to come and eat.
 Or perhaps you have a particularly charming waiter or waitress who has a knack for making sure your guests feel at home in your restaurant and keeps them coming back for the food and that feeling.

-You probably wish you could pay them much more and offer benefits to keep them around but, as you well know, the restaurant industry is one of fierce competition and very tight margins.
+You probably wish you could pay your kitchen staff and house staff much more and offer benefits to keep them around but, as you well know, the restaurant industry is one of fierce competition and very tight margins.
 Sometimes the money to do that sort of thing simply is not there.

 So what to do?
-If your restaurant is suffering from a staffing shortage, how can you keep talented staff to your restaurant and keep them there?
+If your restaurant is suffering from a staffing shortage, how can you bring talented staff to your restaurant and keep them there?
 Here are a few ideas.

 How to retain restaurant staff